ArdieWijaya/ardiewijaya/README.md

 ----------

-ps: I am also interested in finance, capital market, and economics.
+ps: I am also interested in finance, economics, capital market, and entrepreneurship.